Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control: Distributed WNCS with Shared Wireless Resource

 \subsection{Control Algorithm}

 Due to the fact that downlink transmissions are unreliable, actuator $i$ may not receive the controller’s control-command-carrying packets, even when transmissions are scheduled.
-We adopt a predictive control approach~\cite{Burak,liu2020anytime} to provide robustness against packet failures: the controller sends a length-$v_i$ sequence of control commands including both the current command and the predicted future commands to the actuator once scheduled; if the current packet is lost, the actuator will apply the previously received predictive command for the current time slot as the control input.
+We adopt a predictive control approach~\cite{Burak,liu2020anytime} to provide robustness against packet failures: the controller sends a length-$v_i$ sequence of control commands including both the current command and the predicted future commands to the actuator once scheduled; if the current packet is lost, the actuator applies the previously received predictive command as the control input for the current time slot.

 The control sequence for plant $i$ is generated by a linear deadbeat control gain $\tilde{\mathbf{K}}_i$ as~\cite{Burak}

 where $\mathbf{\Phi}_i\triangleq \mathbf{A}_i+\mathbf{B}_i\tilde{\mathbf{K}}_i$ and $\tilde{\mathbf{K}}_i$ satisfies $ (\mathbf{A}_i+\mathbf{B}_i\tilde{\mathbf{K}}_i)^{v_i} = \mathbf{0}, $ and $v_i$ is the controllability index of the pair $(\mathbf{A}_i,\mathbf{B}_i)$.
 Note that the first element in $\mathcal{C}_{i,k}$ is the current control command and the rest are the predicted ones.